 Arming the unit clears attenuation values (full volume).
-If attenuation is desired when activating digital voice messages (address 1) or tones (address 2) the attenuation values (address 4,5) must be set after the units is armed.
+If attenuation is desired when activating digital voice messages (address 1) or tones (address 2), the attenuation values (address 4,5) must be set after the units are armed.

 Activating digital voice (address 1) and tone (address 2) clears the activation status.
-The unit will report local activation and report the last function RTU as Digital Voice, PA, or Siren Tone to Commander (v15.8.0.33+).
-Commander will report Last Activation faults.
+The unit will report local activation and report the last function RTU as Digital Voice, PA, or Siren Tone to Commander ${\circledast}$ (v15.8.0.33+).
+Commander ${\circledast}$ will report the Last Activation faults.